jeregon1/Windows11-Xbox-Controller-Wake/README.md

 If this tool helped you:

 ### ⭐ **Star the GitHub repo**
-### 🕹 Share it with PC gaming communities
+### Share it with PC gaming communities
-### 🐛 Open issues or request features
+### Open issues or request features

-I built this because I wanted console behavior on Windows and I know many others want the too
+I built this because I wanted console behavior on Windows, and I know many others do too.